 In this materialistic world, we are often swept into the sea of busyness in the pursuit for happiness.
-Everyone of us is working towards achieving happiness in every aspect of life.
-Our every action is propelled towards attaining some form of happiness.
+Each one of us is working towards achieving happiness in every aspect of life.
+All our actions are propelled towards attaining some form of happiness.

 Life is but a fleeting moment

 I recall an incident which happened at a goal-setting workshop conducted by a renowned psychologist which I attended some time ago.

 During one of the sessions, there was an activity where all the participants were asked to write down their future goals and their action plans to achieve these objectives.